How to Fire Your Inner Sales Guy

 Are you hearing voices?

-By now you know that, as a blogger and Thought Leader, it’s critical to lose the “sales speak” when creating content.
-But, when writing about topics that relate to service offerings, products, speeches or book topics—we can easily slip into “sales speak” fast.
+By now you know that, as a Thought Leader, it’s critical to lose the “sales speak” when creating content.
+But, when writing about topics that relate to service offerings or products—we can easily slip into “sales speak” fast.

-Before we know it, we’ve blurted out, “Buy my book,” or “Call today.”
+Before we know it, we’ve blurted out, “Buy our stuff,” or “Call me today.”
 It’s only natural!
 We’ve been programmed to sell, sell, sell to keep our businesses moving!
 Once we’re there, it can be painfully difficult to dig our way out.

 So, how do you tell your sales voice, “You’re Fired!”